Rural Youth Services Senior Program Manager, Ithaca NY-1

 IMPORTANT!
 All applicants must submit a COVER LETTER (please reference the position you are applying for), a RESUME and indicate in your cover letter, resume or other document three individuals who may be contacted as REFERENCES.

 Please consider indicating in your application all information you feel would be helpful for selection committee members to know.
 Once the application is submitted you will NOT be able to change your submission or add attachments.
 Be sure that you have followed all directions and requirements listed in the job posting.
-Please apply no later than Monday, April 23rd, to be considered.

 The Association may make reasonable accommodations to enable applicants to participate in the hiring process and employees to perform the essential functions of their job.
 If you require an accommodation so you may participate in the selection process you are encouraged to contact Cornell Cooperative Extension Administrative Systems at (607) 255-2117, or via email at: email@example.com.